prak8/q-a/README.md

 Usage Instruction

-Upon running the file qa-system.py, the user is prompted with a greeting and a brief description of type of question
+Upon running the file qa-system.py, the user is prompted with a greeting and a brief description of the type of questions recognized by the system.
+Next, the user is allowed to type in their question.
+As the system responds with an answer, the script of the entire exchange between the user and the system for a particular session can be accessed as a text file on the same directory as the original file.
+If the system is unable to decipher the content of the question, it will respond with a 'sorry' message.
+Finally, by typing in 'exit', the user can end a session.

 ## Algorithm